geonwooko/MULE/README.md

 ```

 ### Use a pre-trained MuLe
-Because of the volume limit of the anonymous github, we provide the pre-trained parameters of MuLe for each dataset in [google drive](https://drive.google.com/drive/folders/1L5wnVGQ6EhBy9wyPJTOxsU9JD7zIIvrc?usp=sharing).
+Because of the volume limit of the github, we provide the pre-trained parameters of MuLe for each dataset in [google drive](https://drive.google.com/drive/folders/1L5wnVGQ6EhBy9wyPJTOxsU9JD7zIIvrc?usp=sharing).
 You can download the pre-trained files as follows:
 ```bash
 gdown --folder https://drive.google.com/drive/folders/1L5wnVGQ6EhBy9wyPJTOxsU9JD7zIIvrc